sorenwacker/DesignPatterns/docs/patterns/behavioral/state.md

 **Category:** Behavioral Pattern

-## Intent
+## Overview

-Allow an object to alter its behavior when its internal state changes.
-The object will appear to change its class.
-The State pattern encapsulates state-specific behavior into separate state objects and delegates state-dependent behavior to the current state object.
+Allow an object to alter its behavior when its internal state changes, making the object appear to change its class.
+This pattern encapsulates state-specific behavior into separate state objects and delegates state-dependent behavior to the current state object.

-## Problem
+## Usage Guidelines

-When an object's behavior depends on its state and must change at runtime, conditional logic leads to:

-- Complex conditional statements throughout the code
-- Difficulty adding new states
-- State-specific behavior scattered across methods
-- Hard to understand state transitions
-- Violation of single responsibility principle
-- Rigid and inflexible state management

-## When to Use

-Use the State pattern when:
+**Use when:**

-- **State-dependent behavior**: Object behavior changes based on internal state
+- Object behavior changes based on internal state
-- **Complex conditionals**: Multiple conditional statements based on state
+- Multiple conditional statements based on state exist
-- **State transitions**: Clear state transitions exist
+- Clear state transitions exist between states
-- **State encapsulation**: Want to encapsulate state-specific behavior
-- **Extensibility**: Need to add new states easily
-- **State machines**: Implementing finite state machines

-## When NOT to Use

-Avoid the State pattern when:
+- State-specific behavior should be encapsulated

+**Avoid when:**
-- **Few states**: Object has only 2-3 simple states
+- Object has only 2-3 simple states
-- **No state transitions**: States don't change or transitions are trivial
+- States don't change or transitions are trivial
-- **Simple behavior**: State-dependent behavior is minimal
+- State-dependent behavior is minimal
-- **Overkill**: Pattern adds unnecessary complexity
+- Pattern adds unnecessary complexity
-- **Performance critical**: State object overhead is unacceptable

-## Structure

-The State pattern involves:

-- **Context**: Maintains instance of concrete state representing current state
-- **State**: Interface defining state-specific behavior
-- **Concrete States**: Implement behavior for specific states
-- **State Transitions**: States trigger transitions to other states

 ## Implementation

-### Document Workflow Example

 ```python
 from __future__ import annotations